dhuseljic/ae-dnn/README.md

-# Separation of Aleatoric and Epistemic Uncertainty in Deterministic Deep Neural Networks
+# Separation of Aleatoric and Epistemic Uncertainty in Deterministic DNN
 Code for reproducing some key results of our ICPR 2020 paper "Separation of Aleatoric and Epistemic Uncertainty in Deterministic Deep Neural Networks"